 Create a Snowflake-managed Iceberg Table

 Create an Iceberg Table referencing the external volume you just created.
-You can specify BASE_LOCATION to instruct Snowflake where to write table data and metadata, or leave empty to write data and metadata to the location specified in the external volume definition.
+You can specify BASE_LOCATION to instruct Snowflake where to write table data and metadata, or leave empty to write data and metadata to the root location specified in the external volume definition.

 USE ROLE iceberg_lab;